suvanbanerjee/Youtube-Downloader/README.md

 Go ahead and fork this repository.
 Then clone it to your local machine.
 Then open the project in your IDE.
 Then open the `youtube.py` file and start writing the code.
 Once you are done with the code run the `main.py` file and see if it works.
 If it does not work then you have to fix it.
 If it works then you are good to go.

+## How to Run the project?
+Just dobule click the `main.pyw` file and it will run.
+If it does not run then depending on you OS you can run it from either launch.bat or launch.sh file. for Windows run the `launch.bat` file and for Linux/Mac run the `launch.sh` file.
+Make sure to install the prerequisites before running the project.

 ## If you dont know Git/Github
 [![Learn It](https://media1.tenor.com/m/q2eL6vNVKf4AAAAC/bhai-kya-kar-raha-hai-tu-ashneer-grover.gif)](https://www.youtube.com/watch?v=dQw4w9WgXcQ)